twilight-rs/http-proxy/README.md

   ratelimiting information will be removed
 - `CLIENT_REAP_INTERVAL` (in seconds; defaults to 10 minutes) changes the interval at which ratelimiting information will be checked for decay
+- `METRIC_TIMEOUT` (in seconds; defaults to 5 minutes) controls how long metrics (metrics are identified by their combination of http method + route + response code + ratelimit scope) will continue to be reported past their last occurence before they are discarded.
+This avoids polluting your metrics with one off request metrics (9 datapoints per scrape) for long after it happened

 ### Running via Docker